ThinkParQ/beegfs-csi-driver/docs/usage.md

 ### Capacity

-This version of the driver does very little regarding the capacity of its volumes.
+In this version, if a Kubernetes Persistent Volume is created with a certain capacity, the driver will do absolutely nothing with that information.
 Consider the definition of a "volume" above.
 While an entire BeeGFS filesystem may have a usable capacity of 100GiB, there is very little meaning associated with the "usable capacity" of a directory within a BeeGFS (or any POSIX) filesystem.
-Future versions of this driver may use BeeGFS enterprise features like Quota Enforcement (see https://www.beegfs.io/wiki/EnableQuota) to guarantee that the capacity provisioned by the driver is not exceeded.
+Future versions of this driver may use BeeGFS enterprise features like [Quota Enforcement](https://doc.beegfs.io/latest/advanced_topics/quota.html) to guarantee that the capacity provisioned by the driver is not exceeded.

-In this version, if a Kubernetes Persistent Volume Claim (in the dynamic provisioning workflow) requests that a new volume have a certain capacity, the driver will check to make sure there is at least that much capacity remaining on the BeeGFS filesystem.
-If there is not, the driver will fail to create the volume.
-If there is, the driver will create the volume and report that it has the requested capacity.
-Neither the driver nor Kubernetes will do anything else to guarantee that the volume's capacity specification is not exceeded.

-In this version, if a Kubernetes Persistent Volume (in the static provisioning workflow) is created with a certain capacity, the driver will do absolutely nothing with that information.

 NOTE: None of the examples in this document specify a capacity or capacity request.